ivan-w-to/TorchMLKR/README.md

-# Pytorch-Compatible Metric Learning for Kernel Regression (TorchMLKR)
+# PyTorch-Compatible Metric Learning for Kernel Regression (TorchMLKR)

 This repository seeks to streamline the production of metric learning neural networks for few-shot regression problems, problems where the dataset is relatively small and the variability among labeled examples is relatively large.